ZyYang2001/IAST_Calculator/README.md

 IAST Calculator
-IAST calculation for multi-component gases adsorption
+An IAST calculation tool for multi-component gases separation